derek-dchu/awesome-note/exception_handling.md

 ```

-## checked vs unchecked
+## Checked vs Unchecked
 ### Checked exception
 It is a compile time exception, the compiler will force you to handle it or a compile-time error is thrown.

 ### Unchecked exception
-It is a runtime exception, it happens during runtime. we may or may not handle it.
+It is a run-time exception, it happens during run-time. we may or may not handle it.

 #### Error
 Error are exceptional conditions that are external to the application, and that the application usually cannot anticipate or recover from.

-#### Runtime Exception
+#### Run-time Exception
-Runtime exception are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from.
+Run-time exception are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from.

 ## How to `throw` an exception
-Throwing an exception means an method creating an exception object and handing it to the runtime system.
+Throwing an exception means an method creating an exception object and handing it to the run-time system.

 ```java
 throw someThrowableObject;